 =================

+The only Laravel audit package that ships a complete admin UI — Livewire table, Vue/Inertia table, and per-model timeline — with zero configuration.
 A simple, robust audit logging package for Laravel applications.
-Drop one trait onto a model and every create, update, and delete is automatically recorded.
-Authentication events, manual logging, scheduled pruning, and a configurable schema are included out of the box.
+Drop one trait onto a model and every create, update, delete, and many-to-many relationship change is automatically recorded.

 Audited